-- Wash and prepare fruit, cutting into bite-sized pieces as needed.
-On a serving plate, arrange fruit into the shape of a rainbow in order of colors (red, orange, yellow, green, blue/indigo, violet).
+- Wash and prepare the fruit, cutting into bite-sized pieces as needed.
+On a serving plate, arrange the fruit into the shape of a rainbow in order of colors (red, orange, yellow, green, blue/indigo, violet).

-- Lightly toast English muffin and prepare egg.
+- Lightly toast the English muffin and prepare the egg.
 (You can cook the egg however your child prefers – sunny side up or over easy so that the yolk still looks yellow, or even scrambled.)

-- Place English muffin at the bottom of the fruit rainbow as the "pot of gold" and place the cooked egg on top of the muffin.
+- Place the English muffin at the bottom of the fruit rainbow as the "pot of gold" and place the cooked egg on top of the muffin.
 Alternately, you can place the egg muffin above the rainbow as the "sunshine."

 - Serve immediately, with a glass of orange juice (another option for creating a "sunshine"), if desired.